peterjohnmanuel/Feedreader/README.md

 # Testsuite: RSS Feeds

-# Test: all Feeds has populated URL
+## Test: all Feeds has populated URL

 * Check if allFeeds array defined.
 * Check if allfeeds array to have a length greater than 0.
-* Check if allfeeds elements has url to defined.
+* Check if allfeeds elements has url defined.
-* Check if allfeeds elements url not to be empty.
+* Check if allfeeds elements url is not empty.

-# External tools
+## Test: all Feeds has populated name

+* Check if allFeeds array defined.
+* Check if allfeeds array to have a length greater than 0.
+* Check if allfeeds elements has name defined.
+* Check if allfeeds elements name is not empty.

+# Urls used during research

 * [Regular Exp Match elements of a url](http://www.regextester.com/20)
 * [RegExLib.com](http://regexlib.com/Search.aspx?k=url&AspxAutoDetectCookieSupport=1)